gbirke/akiro/README.md

 - [ ] Export geolocation in CSV

 ### 0.5 Export all the things!
-- [ ] CSV-Export for all database tables
+- [ ] CSV-Export and import for all database tables
-- [ ] Store CSV exports in Dropbox
+- [ ] Store CSV files in Dropbox
-- [ ] iPhone: Store CSV in a location where it can be synced by iTunes (https://www.npmjs.com/package/react-native-create-new-file-ios)

 ### 0.6 Configuration
 - [ ] displayed currency and locale
 - [ ] CSV export format
-- [ ] Geolocation on/off and radis
+- [ ] Geolocation on/off and radius

+### 1.0 Release
+- [ ] Icon
+- [ ] App store?
+- Design improvements
+  - [ ] Add section header for each date in expense list
+  - [ ] Show memo and account name in expense list

-### 0.7 CRUD for ancillary data
+### 1.1 CRUD GUI for ancillary data
+Instead of importing CSV data, make the data editable in the app
 - [ ] Add hamburger menu for editing
   - [ ] Payees
     - [ ] CRUD
     - Delete location data
 - [ ] Envelopes
     - [ ] CRUD for Envelopes
     - [ ] CRUD for Envelope Categories
     - Move envelopes between categories
 - [ ] Accounts

-### 1.0 Release
-- [ ] Icon
-- [ ] App store?
-- Design improvements
-  - [ ] List sections for each date in expense list
+- [ ] Reset all data

 ### 2.0 The Future
 - [ ] Sync by logging all the changes